Alberta Highway 2A

-Alberta Provincial Highway No. 2A is the designation of six alternate routes off Highway 2 in Alberta, Canada.
+Highway 2A is the designation of six alternate routes off Highway 2 in Alberta, Canada.
 In general, these are original sections of Highway 2, such as the southern portion of Macleod Trail in Calgary.
 They passed through communities before limited-access freeways were built to shorten driving distance, accommodate heavier volumes and to bypass city traffic.
 Portions of the alignment of Highway 2A follow the route of the former Calgary and Edmonton Trail.

 High River – Calgary

 Highway 2A currently begins in the Town of High River and follows 12 Avenue SE and Centre Street before passing by Aldersyde and intersecting Highway 7.
 The highway then travels westward to the Town of Okotoks, where it branches north and follows Southridge Drive and Northridge Drive through Okotoks before rejoining Highway 2 near De Winton.
 In 2003, it was extended north by sharing a common alignment with Highway 2 for 3 km until it splits to Deerfoot Trail (Highway 2) Macleod Trail (Highway 2A) and ends in the City of Calgary at Stoney Trail (Highway 201).
 Macleod Trail continues north into downtown Calgary but does not carry a highway designation.